-ID Category Task Deliverable F.1 Framework Develop migration scenarios Develop OMs with alternative migration 1.1 Trainework Develop Illigration scenarios scenarios F.2 Framework Implementation variability Incorporate additional sources of 1 .2 Implementation variability implementation variability in the framework Framework Develop more realistic Improve the estimation model to more F.3 simulations of estimation error adequately mimic the ensemble stock assessment F.5 Framework Develop alternative OMs Code alternative OMs in addition to the one 1.5 Develop alternative Oivis already under evaluation.
+ID Category Task Deliverable F 1 Framework Develop migration scenarios Develop OMs with alternative migration 1.1 Develop migration scenarios scenarios E 2 Framework Implementation variability Incorporate additional sources of Γ.Ζ implementation variability in the framework Framework Develop more realistic Improve the estimation model to more F.3 simulations of estimation error adequately mimic the ensemble stock assessment E 5 Framework Develop alternative OMs Code alternative OMs in addition to the one 1.5 already under evaluation.
 M.1 MPs Size limits Identification, evaluation of size limits M.3 MPs Multi-year assessments Evaluation of multi-year assessments Develop methods and outputs that are useful E.3 Evaluation Presentation of results for presenting outcomes to stakeholders and Commissioners

 This document provides updates on the progress for the framework related tasks and the MP related tasks.
-Improvements to the evaluation and presentation of results are not presented in this document, but will continue to be worked on in 2022 with input from the MSAB.
+Potential improvements to the evaluation and presentation of results are provided in this document and work will continue in 2022 with input from the MSAB.